-No. Privigen infusions are administered by a healthcare professional such as a nurse or doctor –at a hospital, clinic, or physician's office, or in the patient’s home.
+No. Privigen infusions are administered by a healthcare professional such as a nurse or doctor—at a hospital, clinic, physician's office, or in the patient’s home.

 The associated CPT®, HCPCS (Healthcare Common Procedural Coding System), and ICD-10-CM codes are based on guidelines from the American Medical Association (AMA) or the Centers for Medicare and Medicaid Services (CMS).
 The billing party is solely responsible for coding of services (eg, CPT® coding).
 Because government and other third-party payor coding requirements change periodically, please verify current coding requirements directly with the payor being billed.
 Review the Privigen Billing and Diagnosis Codes.

-Yes, IgIQ Support Services can provide coding, billing, and reimbursement information, as well as assistance with insurance verifications and prior authorizations.
-See IgIQ Support to learn more.
+Yes, Privigen ConnectSM can provide coding, billing, and reimbursement information, as well as assistance with insurance verifications and prior authorizations.
+See Privigen Connect to learn more.

 Primary immunodeficiency diseases occur in patients who have an intrinsic defect in the immune system.
 The immune system may have impaired function in one or more components, or may be absent altogether.
-There are more than 300 different PIs currently recognized by the World Health Organization–some are common, others are quite rare.
-See About PI for more information.2,3
+There are more than 400 different PIs currently recognized by the International Union of Immunological Societies–some are common, others are quite rare.
+Learn more about PI.2,3

 Patients with PI who are unable to produce adequate amounts and/or properly functioning antibodies may benefit from replacement therapy with immunoglobulin.4

-It is estimated that approximately 250,000 individuals (or 1 in 1,200) in the United States have been diagnosed with PI.
-Although rare, PI is not as uncommon as once believed.28
+An estimated 48.3 individuals per 100,000 in the United States have been diagnosed with PI.
+Although rare, PI is not as uncommon as once believed.31

-There are more than 300 different PIs currently recognized by the World Health Organization—some are common, others are quite rare.
-See About PI for more information.3
+There are more than 400 different PIs currently recognized by the International Union of Immunological Societies—some are common, others are quite rare.3 Learn more about PI.

 Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare neurological disorder with an underlying autoimmune basis: the immune system perceives myelin as foreign and attacks it.
 Damaged myelin ultimately prevents effective communication within the nervous system, which results in the progressive weakness and a loss of sensory function characteristic of CIDP.8,9 See About CIDP for more information.

 Ig therapy is currently the only FDA-approved treatment for CIDP.
-Ig therapy contains naturally occurring antibodies obtained from healthy donors and is administered intravenously with the intent of limiting the damage to peripheral nerves and helping improve motor function.
-See About CIDP for a better understanding of how CIDP is treated.8,9
+Ig therapy contains naturally occurring antibodies obtained from healthy donors and is administered intravenously with the intent of limiting the damage to peripheral nerves and helping improve motor function.8,9 See About CIDP for a better understanding of how CIDP is treated.